 Lunch can be followed by your choice of a swim, or a snooze, or some reading, before the evening game drive explores more of the reserve.
 Dinner is waiting for your return and is spent communally chatting to the rangers about what you saw.
 The day ends around the campfire staring up at the stars.

-Nkorho Bush Lodge, Sabi Sands National Park
+Stay – Nkorho Bush Lodge, Sabi Sands National Park

-1 hour 45 minutes: Satara to Nkorho
+Travel – 1 hour 45 minutes: Satara to Nkorho

-DAY 19 / LONG DRIVE BACK TO JOHANNESBURG
+DAY 19 / DRIVE TO JOHANNESBURG

 Today leave Nkorho and make your way to Johannesburg via Dullstroom.
 At an altitude of 2100m above sea level, it has the honour of being the highest village in South Africa, and is a conveniently located stop for lunch.
 It’s a very cute town with lots of good food options.
 We ate at the humbly named Art of Food and it was, deliciously arty.